Pyrexiaa/UZH_SoCo2023/GroupX-a2/README.md

 Parameters:
 - **_‘envs’_**: The environment or context in which the operation is performed.
-- **_‘args’_** : A list containing two elements - the name of the dictionary and the key whose value is to be retrieved.
+- **_‘args’_** : Asserted to two elements - the name of the dictionary and the key whose value is to be retrieved.

 Behavior:
 - Ensures that there are exactly two arguments.